Bay Alarm Medical Review Summary

 Disclosure: We receive referrals commissions for purchases made (details).

-Low Monthly Cost For Reliable Services – Bay Alarm Medical competes by offering low prices to consumers.
-Their price go as low as $25/month, which is a tad lower than their closest competitors.
+Competitive Monthly Cost For Reliable Services – Bay Alarm Medical competes by offering competitive prices to consumers.
+Their pricing go as low as $25.95/month, which is lower than some of their competitors.
 The best part is that they are able to do it while maintaining high quality standards and customer satisfaction.

 No Long Term Contracts – There are no long term contracts to deal with.
 You can cancel at any time by calling the company and sending the equipment back.

 Multiple Product Options – They offer multiple product options for customers to choose from.
 Their product line includes the standard in-home medical alert system, a cellular no home phone line system, and an on-the-go GPS mobile alert button.
 They also offer a fall detection button as an option.

 No In-house Call Monitoring Center – Bay Alarm Medical works with a US-based partner company to provide monitoring services.
 Since they do not run their own in-house monitoring operations, critics point out that this could mean less direct control on managing call quality.
 To be fair, Bay Alarm Medical uses very high quality call centers that meet both CSAA Five Diamond certification and UL quality standards.

 Overall, for its reliability, high quality standards, system options and favorable pricing, Bay Alarm Medical makes a great choice.
 For comparisons, see the Medical Alert Systems Reviews section.